Wavepackets on de Sitter spacetime: Appendix

 Collecting all phase factors in a term denoted as $p'(n,j,k,\rho)$, and comparing the result of \eqref{F-intertw-final} with \eqref{intertwiner}, one obtains

 Hence

 where $p''(n,j,k,\rho)$ is just another phase factor.

-Since the Fourier transform of a spherical harmonic is a spherical harmonic, comparing equations \eqref{intertw-unit} and \eqref{intertw-d} we conclude that the multiplicative parameter in the right\hyp{}hand side of the latter is $d(\rho)$, whose absolute value is given in \eqref{d-parameter}.
+Since the Fourier transform of a spherical harmonic is a spherical harmonic, comparing equations \eqref{intertw-unit} and \eqref{intertw-d} we conclude that the multiplicative parameter in the right-hand side of the latter is $d(\rho)$, whose absolute value is given in \eqref{d-parameter}.